binkley/kotlin-music/README.md

 - `asMajorKey` returns a standard major scale for the pitch
 - `asMinorKey` returns a standard minor scale for the pitch

+### Scales

+The implicit assumption is a 12-tone scale.
+Factory methods are provided to produce a standard major or minor scale.

+#### Properties

+- `tonic` is the root of the scale following tradition
+- `pitches` are the notes, with the tonic as the first element